Animal Kinhood Wild animals Endangered

 04

-Unlike African pangolins, the Sunda pangolin has a prehensile tail capable of bearing the animal's entire weight as it hangs from a branch.
+Unlike African pangolins, the Malayan pangolin has a prehensile tail capable of bearing the animal's entire weight as it hangs from a branch.
 It can use up to twelve different tree roosts within its home range.

 05